AfricaLove/AfricaLove.github.io/index.md

 ```

 ### Support or Contact
-Feel to contact us at Africalove1992@gmail.com
+Feel free to contact us at Africalove1992@gmail.com